 - This service will be available 6 days/week from Monday through Saturday.

-- Food Scraps can continue to be dropped off during park hours (dawn to dusk, 7 days/week) or at the Ossining Farmer's Market in Market Square (Saturday mornings 9:30 - 11:30 am).
+- Food Scraps can continue to be dropped off at Cedar Lane during park hours (dawn to dusk, 7 days/week) or at the Ossining Farmer's Market in Market Square (Saturday mornings 9:30 - 11:30 am).
 Please be cautious and exercise social distancing during drop offs.
 If someone else is currently at the drop off site, consider waiting in your vehicle until that person has finished dropping off their food scraps.
 Be courteous of others during this difficult time.
 If you have any issues, please let us know.

 Online payments are an exciting (but unexpected) new offering, so please be patient as we get this off the ground!

 The Town Clerk's Office has also continued their efforts to digitize forms, making them easy to complete and submit online.
-For example, you can now submit an application for a Marriage License.
-Click here to fill out the application.
+For example, you can now submit an application for a Marriage License (Click here to fill out the application).
 The Town Clerk will be in touch with applicants for specific follow-up instructions.
 Town Offices are open to the public Monday through Friday from 9am to 2:30pm.

 Town residents have continued to call our departmental offices with inquiries and requests for items like documents.
-The current Executive Order requires that only essential services can be fully-staffed at this time; however, the remainder of our employees are working from home, and most tasks may be able to be accomplished remotely.
-Please call the appropriate departmental office – all main office phone numbers are being forwarded to a staff member at home.
+Some of our staff members are working from home.
+Please call the appropriate departmental office – if someone is not available the calls will be forwarded to a staff member at home.
 However, please be patient, and leave a message and wait for a return call if staff is not immediately available.